 Wellmade Floor Coverings: Labor Trafficking Raid Triggers 94-Day 363 Sale

-Wellmade Floor Coverings International, Inc.—a pioneer in rigid core flooring manufacturing known for its patented HDPC (High-Density Polymer Core) technology and a supplier to The Home Depot, Floor & Decor, and Costco—filed for chapter 11 bankruptcy on August 4, 2025, alongside affiliated debtor Wellmade Industries MFR.
+Wellmade Floor Coverings International, Inc.—a rigid core flooring manufacturer with patented HDPC (High-Density Polymer Core) technology and a supplier to The Home Depot, Floor & Decor, and Costco—filed for chapter 11 bankruptcy on August 4, 2025, alongside affiliated debtor Wellmade Industries MFR.
 N.A LLC.
-The filing came just one day before a scheduled foreclosure sale that would have satisfied approximately $18 million in secured debt.
+The filing came just one day before a scheduled foreclosure sale to satisfy approximately $18 million in secured debt.
 Five months earlier, a federal raid by the FBI, ICE, and Georgia Bureau of Investigation on the company's Cartersville, Georgia manufacturing plant had identified 300 to 400 foreign nationals—primarily Chinese workers—as potential victims of labor trafficking, with ICE officials describing 60+ as victims of "horrific" forced labor.
 Three company officers, including owner George "Zhu" Chen and his nephew Jiayi Chen, were arrested on state felony charges of trafficking persons for labor or sexual servitude.

 The 94-day sale process concluded with AHF Products, North America's largest hardwood flooring manufacturer backed by private equity firm American Industrial Partners, acquiring the Cartersville facility through a $40 million credit bid plus assumed liabilities.
 AHF's affiliate AHF IC, LLC had purchased Wellmade's secured debt from lender NWB on May 20, 2025, positioning itself as stalking horse bidder for the 363 sale.
 The bankruptcy court approved the sale on October 8, 2025, and the transaction closed November 7, 2025.
-For AHF, the acquisition completed the company's domestic manufacturing portfolio across all major hard surface flooring categories, with CEO Brent Emore noting that rigid core representing approximately 80% of the residential resilient market made the facility strategically essential.
+For AHF, the acquisition completed the company's domestic manufacturing portfolio across all major hard surface flooring categories.
+CEO Brent Emore stated that rigid core represents approximately 80% of the residential resilient market and that the facility completes its domestic manufacturing portfolio.

 | Court | U.S. Bankruptcy Court, Northern District of Georgia |